A Woman Under the Influence: Filming

+Filming took place in 65 days over twelve weeks starting in November 1972, shot on 35mm film on a Mitchell BNC, with the use of an Arri camera for hand-held recording.
+A few weeks into the shoot, the original cinematographer Caleb Deschanel was fired due to clashes with Cassavetes, leading to many of the initial crew members leaving alongside him.
+Deschanel was replaced by Mike Ferris, who had never shot a feature film at the time.

+Although the film is largely scripted, Cassavetes did not allow full rehearsals or discussion between actors for most scenes, refused to answer questions that performers had about their roles, and sometimes did not clearly demarcate when filming had begun or ended in a take.
+The purpose of these restrictions was to allow for unplanned, complex interactions and authentic performances while filming.
+Rowlands' depiction of a mental breakdown was once so convincing that Cassavetes stopped the take and rushed to see if she was okay.

+Sound and editing

+Cassavetes enlisted Bo Harwood to create music for the film, and later also gave him the job of recording the film's audio.
+He had also enlisted Harwood to play music with a piano.
+Harwood, then an unemployed rock musician, was initially hesitant, as he had never made a soundtrack, played piano or done sound recording before, but accepted the job.
+An initial cut of the movie was 3 hours and 50 minutes long, which was then cut down to a 155 minute edit and then the final 147 minute runtime.

 Release

 Upon completion of the film, Cassavetes was unable to find a distributor, so he personally called theater owners and asked them to show it.
 He got it booked at art houses and shown on college campuses, where he and Falk would discuss it with the audience.
 According to Jeff Lipsky, a college student who was hired to help distribute the film: "It was the first time in the history of motion pictures that an independent film was distributed without the use of a nationwide system of sub-distributors."
+Grossing $6 million, the film was Cassavetes’ biggest commercial success as director and its profits financed most of the production costs of his next two films, The Killing of a Chinese Bookie and Opening Night.

 The film was screened at the San Sebastián Film Festival, where Rowlands was named Best Actress and Cassavetes won the Silver Shell Award for Best Director, and the New York Film Festival, where it captured the attention of such film critics as Rex Reed.
 When Richard Dreyfuss appeared on The Mike Douglas Show with Peter Falk, he described A Woman Under the Influence as "the most incredible, disturbing, scary, brilliant, dark, sad, depressing movie", and added that he "went crazy.
 I went home and vomited", which prompted curious audiences to seek out the film capable of making Dreyfuss (who is himself bipolar) ill.